UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 4.5/5 Stars £0 Yes Yes

 Many fund trades are free.
-So if you had a portfolio worth £5,000 or £30,000, for example, and invested in a fund each month, you’d pay annual fees of £36.
+So if you had a portfolio worth £5,000 or £30,000, for example, and invested in a fund each month, you’d simply pay annual fees of £36.

-IBKR has one of the best mobile apps of any broker we reviewed in our annual ranking of the best UK investment platforms.
+Mobile app: IBKR has one of the best mobile apps of any broker we reviewed in our annual ranking of the best UK investment platforms.
 There are also extensive research materials, educational guides, and charting tools on the app.
 Check out more at my full review of Interactive Brokers.

 AJ Bell logoAJ Bell